 Complications of Dry Eyes in Rheumatoid Arthritis – Cornea Abrasion

-Evidence suggests that the dry eye precipitated by RA is associated with ocular surface inflammation that may further compromise tear secretion and cause ocular surface disease and irritation symptoms.
+Evidence suggests that rheumatoid arthritis dry eyes is associated with ocular surface inflammation that may further compromise tear secretion and cause ocular surface disease and irritation symptoms.
 Using steroids along with conventional dry eye therapy is often used.

 Conventional Treatments for Dry Eyes in Rheumatoid Arthritis